What Is Project Management?

 Users can view, share, and edit a set of issues linked between Jira and Smartsheet, and all data is updated in real-time, in both systems.
-Contact us below, to learn more about managing projects with Smartsheet for Jira.
+Contact us below to learn more about managing projects with the Smartsheet for Jira Connector.

 Improve Agile Project Management with Smartsheet

 From simple task management and project planning to complex resource and portfolio management, Smartsheet helps you improve collaboration and increase work velocity -- empowering you to get more done.

 The Smartsheet platform makes it easy to plan, capture, manage, and report on work from anywhere, helping your team be more effective and get more done.
 Report on key metrics and get real-time visibility into work as it happens with roll-up reports, dashboards, and automated workflows built to keep your team connected and informed.

 When teams have clarity into the work getting done, there’s no telling how much more they can accomplish in the same amount of time.
 Try Smartsheet for free, today.